TTRISK: Tensor Train Decomposition Algorithm for Risk Averse Optimization: Reduced Space Formulation

 where $0<\mu_{\varepsilon}<1$ is a tuning factor (e.g. $\mu_{\varepsilon}=1/2$).
-However, the next iterate $t_{m+1}$ may end up far on the tail of $g''_{\varepsilon}$ again.
-To prevent this from happening, we perform a line search, where in addition to the standard Armijo rule (with zero Armijo parameter)
+However, the next iterate $t_{m+1}$ may end up far on the tail of $g''_{\varepsilon_m}$ again.
+To prevent this from happening, we perform a line search, where in addition to a non-increasing residual condition\footnote{See Remark~\ref{rem:armijo} for further explanation of this condition.}

 where $u_{m+1} = u_m + h \delta_{um}$, $t_{m+1} = t_m + h \delta_{tm}$ with a step size $h>0$ and Newton directions $\delta_{um},\delta_{tm}$, we require that